Many Virginia residents often wonder whether they should fight a traffic ticket in court, and are unsure about the costs and benefits of doing so.

 If you own a car in Virginia, you should know the state’s laws on driving without insurance.
 Specifically, you should know about the Uninsured Vehicle Fee.

 Farm use license plates and F-tags are useful ways for farmers to save money on their vehicles.
-However, there are certain guidelines they need to follow.
+However, there are certain guidelines you need to follow.

 In Virginia, improper device use can result in fines and points on your license.
 However, this is a charge that’s very hard to prove in court.